DeepaSekhar/spotify-app/README.md

 ## Tools used

-postman to check API response.
+- postman to check API response.
-Quicktype to generates models and helper code for reading JSON.
+- Quicktype to generates models and helper code for reading JSON.

 ## Work in progress

-working with styling using Sass.
+- working with styling using Sass.
+- Tidying up codes.